The Education of Max Bickford: Overview

 The series starred Richard Dreyfuss as the title character, a college professor of American Studies at Chadwick College, an all-women's school in Massachusetts.
-Episodes followed Max, a recovering alcoholic trying to rebuild his life, as he tries to prove his teachings were still relevant to a generation far different from his own.
-Often, Max was challenged by the faculty over his unorthodox style and his often cantankerous personality.
+Max is a recovering alcoholic trying to rebuild his life and to prove that his teachings are still relevant to a generation far different from his own.
+He is often challenged by the faculty over his unorthodox style and cantankerous personality.

-Also starring was child actor Eric Ian Goldberg as Max's son Lester Bickford.
-Max's daughter Nell, played by Katee Sackhoff, attended Chadwick.
-Max's colleagues included Marcia Gay Harden as Andrea Haskell, his former student (and lover) who recently joined the faculty, and Helen Shaver as his best friend Erica, previously known as Steve before her transition.
+Also starring was child actor Eric Ian Goldberg as Max's son Lester Bickford, and Katee Sackhoff as his daughter Nell, the latter of whom attends Chadwick.
+Max's colleagues include Marcia Gay Harden as Andrea Haskell, his former student (and lover) who recently joined the faculty, and Helen Shaver as his best friend Erica, a transgender woman.

 "Max Bickford" was one of the first series to be produced in High-Definition.
 Cinematographer Michael Mayers was brought in to pioneer this move into Hi-Def.